 - Salt: Enhances the overall flavor of the cake.

-- Optional Add-ins: Dairy-free chocolate chips or chopped nuts add texture and extra flavor.
+- Optional Add-ins: Fold in dairy-free chocolate chips or chopped nuts for extra flavor and texture.

 - Powdered Sugar: Provides sweetness and a smooth texture for the frosting.